AceCentre/AACSpeakHelper/README.md

 ### MindExpress

-Don't bother - MEX already can do this.
+Don't bother: MEX already can do this.
 See [here for a demo](https://www.jabbla.co.uk/vocab/translation-tool/)

 ## Specific notes on Kurdish TTS

 We are using the web system found at http://tts.kurdishspeech.com

 - Maximum characters is 2000 characters per entry
-- The Web endpoint can deal with latin characters or Arabic.
-You need to use the setting to allow latin characters if the text is in latin characters.
-It cant deal with mixed input
+- The Web endpoint can deal with Latin characters or Arabic.
+You must use the setting to allow Latin characters if the text is in Latin.
+It can deal with mixed input
-- Its typical for Kurdish speakers to use a latin (QWERTY - US English layoout)
+- It's typical for Kurdish speakers to use a Latin (QWERTY - US English layout)
-- You can have a Kurdish layout too - or use the language input of your computer to do the conversion
+- You can have a Kurdish layout, too - or use the language input of your computer to do the conversion

 See [here](https://kurdishcentral.org/sorani-keyboard-layout/) for some details on the layout.

 Use [this tool](https://www.lexilogos.com/keyboard/kurdish_conversion.htm) to convert arabic to Latin characters

-- You need to have the settings set for latin or not
+- You need to have the settings set for Latin or not
 - It is wise to cache results.
-You may ned to set your cache to 0 to clear the cache if there is audio that goes wrong
+You may need to set your cache to 0 to clear the cache if there is audio that goes wrong

 ## Developer details